 When it comes to raising a seed round, focus the pitch and communication efforts on de-risking the team and space.
 The seed investor needs to walk away believing in a huge market potential and the team has what it takes to capture it.

-Key investment terms to know
+Key investment terms to know for your seed round

 Before we get started, there are a few terms you need to understand to read this guide:

 SAFE, which stands for Simple Agreement for Future Equity, is a simple contractual agreement a company makes with an investor guaranteeing them equity in a future priced financing round.
 This is now the standard for seed investing, because of its simplicity and low cost.

 The valuation cap is the pre-money conversion price of the investment.
 These valuation caps apply to convertible notes, which is a hybrid of debt and equity, as well as SAFEs (referenced above).
 These caps protect investors and allow companies to postpone setting valuations.

 A pre-money valuation is the valuation of a company prior to investment or financing.
 Once a company receives investment and the capital hits the bank, it will have a post-money valuation.

 The post-money valuation is the company’s valuation after the investment (pre-money valuation + amount invested = post-money valuation).

 The investment environment has changed a lot for private technology companies in the past 15 years.
 Here’s a quick comparison of today vs. when I started over 10 years ago.